lcanal/demspirals/README.md

     $ npm install

-To start a development instance with hotreloading on the frontend side:
+To start a development instance with live reloading on the frontend side:

     $ npm start